Skip to content

 Right to Review and Delete

 Parents can access their child’s collected personal information and request its removal.
-This right allows parents to see what data has been collected about their child and to take action if they are not comfortable with it being stored or used.
+This right allows parents to see what data is collected about their child and to take action if they are not comfortable with it being stored or used.

 This ensures that parents have control over their child’s digital footprint and can protect their child’s privacy by managing their personal information.